The Safest and Most Dangerous Places in Perkins, GA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Perkins is $432 per year, which is $32 less than the national average and $18 less than Georgia's state average.
-Below we compare cities similar to Perkins:
+The overall cost of crime per resident in Perkins is $432 per year, which is $32 less than the national average and $18 less than Georgia's state average.
+The comparison below uses cities similar to Perkins:

 • In Hapeville, GA, crime costs $1,576 per person, which is $1,145 more than in Perkins.